-Celery root has tougher stems and the focus crop to eat is the large knobbly root at the base of the plant.
+Celery root has tougher stems and the focus crop to eat is the large knobby root at the base of the plant.

 Celeriac has the consistency of a potato with the taste of mild celery and parsley

 It takes a long time to grow, about 110 days, but this veggie stores so well in a cold room (about 5 months).
 That make it’s a great survival crop.
-This crop needs a lot of water to grow well (like celery) so mulch these plats to help with water retention.
+This crop needs a lot of water to grow well (like celery) so use garden mulch with these plants to help with water retention.